WVik/clustering-algorithms-and-SVD/README.md

 # clustering-algorithms-and-SVD

-### This repository contains the implementation of the research paper on SVD and Clustering.
+### This repository contains the implementation of the following research paper on SVD and Clustering.
 -------
-### Clustering Lage Graphs via the Singular Value Demomposition: ## https://www.cc.gatech.edu/~vempala/papers/dfkvv.pdf
+### "Clustering Lage Graphs via the Singular Value Demomposition": https://www.cc.gatech.edu/~vempala/papers/dfkvv.pdf
 -------

 The principal implementation of the paper can be found in **main.py** file.